kafisatz/qBittorrentStats.jl/README.md

 #Make sure this bucket is first created.
 Otherwise you will get a warning message and no data will be written
 influxdbbucketname = "qBittorrentStats"

-#there is a single function which gathers the data from qBittorrent and writes it to InfluxDB
+lastactivitydf,js,cookieDict = getstats(baseurl,password=password);

-@time cookieDict,lastactivitydf = writestats(baseurl,influxdbbucketname,influxdbsettings)
+#lastactivitydf is a dataframe which contains the information for each torrent

 #the data is gathered via https://github.com/qbittorrent/qBittorrent/wiki/WebUI-API-(qBittorrent-4.1)#get-torrent-generic-properties
 #see the property list on that page